-To help you with your CRM project, we have created a series of videos which summarise what we at QGate believe are the Five CRM Critical Success Factors (CSFs) for a successful CRM project.
-There are five accompanying articles that expand further on the video content which will be featured on my blog in conjunction with this introduction.
+To help you with your CRM project, we’d like to summarise what we at QGate believe are the Five CRM Critical Success Factors (CSFs) for a successful CRM implementation project.

 CRM is a serious investment, it should be made to support the company’s goals and objectives.
 This starts to pose the question: why are you implementing CRM in the first place?
 You must know WHY.
 This reasoning has to be communicated to everyone involved from the top down.
 The rest of the organisation must have a clear understanding of the WHY and know that the project has the full backing and support of the executive team.